Why and how I wrote my own slideshow presentation software

-I created my favorite alternative to Powerpoint, a presentation software that satisfies my specific requirements, and even introduces an innovative feature dubbed “multiplayer presentations”.
+I created my favorite alternative to PowerPoint, a presentation software that satisfies my specific requirements, and even introduces an innovative feature dubbed "multiplayer presentations".

-To better understand my motivation for ditching Powerpoint, I’ll share some of the grievances I have with it before telling you all about this project.
+To better understand my motivation for ditching PowerPoint, I'll share some of the grievances I have with it before telling you all about this project.

 "This is probably going to be a rant..."

-I don’t like Powerpoint
+I don't like PowerPoint

-• user experience: bad, inconsistent across platforms
+- User Experience: bad, inconsistent across platforms

-• inconsistent format when changing computer or OS or app or version
+- inconsistent format when changing computer or OS or app or version

-• low productivity compared to what I am used to
+- low productivity compared to what I am used to

-• common style of presentations is dull
+- common style of presentations is dull

-• lacking presenting features I would like to see
+- lacking presenting features I would like to see

-I am not a fan of Powerpoint.
-I am not a fan of office software in general.
-It just keeps getting more and more complex, keeps surprising me with annoying bugs, and really works against my productivity.
 It slows me down.
 If, by contrast, you have never experienced working with a good text editor such as neovim or vscode, creating content in Markdown - you will probably never understand how lightweight and productive that can be.
-Editors don’t get into your way as much as opinionated, bloated office products do.
+Editors don't get into your way as much as opinionated, bloated office products do.
 I feel really sad for anyone who is happy with Microsoft Office.
-They don’t know what they’re missing.
+They don't know what they're missing.

-I hate the point-and-click, copy-and-paste style workflows, I strongly dislike shallow, style-over-substance Powerpoint presentations as much as I hate unproductive, unnecessary meetings, “pepped up” with meaningless bullet points.
+I hate the point-and-click, copy-and-paste style workflows, I strongly dislike shallow, style-over-substance PowerPoint presentations as much as I hate unproductive, unnecessary meetings, "pepped up" with meaningless bullet points.

 The way we present has collapsed into just one style of presentation: Slides with bullets, charts, and pictures, with the odd video.
 Hardly any interaction at all.

 As a programmer and researcher, I value precision.
-Powerpoint presentations still, in 2021, have a tendency to change the way they look when opened on a different computer.
-Text positioning or text sizes are suddenly a bit off…
+PowerPoint presentations still, in 2021, have a tendency to change the way they look when opened on a different computer.
+Text positioning or text sizes are suddenly a bit off...

 I also value support for multiple platforms.
-Microsoft currently offers many different versions of Powerpoint: The Windows app, the Android app, the iOS app, the web app - all come with a different set of features and if you don’t have a Windows computer or Mac handy, you won’t be able to access all the features you might need.
+Microsoft currently offers many different versions of PowerPoint: The Windows app, the Android app, the iOS app, the web app - all come with a different set of features and if you don't have a Windows computer or Mac handy, you won't be able to access all the features you might need.

-I have spent countless hours trying to “fix the master slides” some creative person shoveled together, not caring about consistent formatting, producing templates that just work in the demo presentation but that are useless the moment you instantiate a template.
-Suddenly bullet points loose their formatting, change their symbol - and you end up just copying and pasting slides, merely changing texts, trying not to break anything.
-This workflow also encourages the creation of multi-master presentations.
-Copy in a slide from an older presentation and bam - you have inherited a few more master slides - and the real fun begins.
+I have spent countless hours trying to "fix the master slides" some creative person shoveled together, not caring about consistent formatting, producing templates that only work in the demo presentation, but that are useless the moment you instantiate a template.
+Suddenly bullet points lose their formatting, change their symbol - and you end up just copying and pasting slides, merely changing texts, trying not to break anything.

 OK, let's stop ranting and start doing something about it.
 But what do I want?